ioBroker/ioBroker.web/WEB-EXTENSIONS-HOWTO.md

 First, it must have a `common.webExtension` flag in `io-package.json` file that points to thw web extension file.
 Like `"webExtension": "lib/web.js"`.

+Second, `common.native.webInstance` flag in `io-package.json` has to point to the instance name of the web-adapter for which the extension should be loaded.
+Or simply load it for all instances via `"webInstance": "*"`.

-Second, the file `lib/web.js` (or whatever) must exist, and it must export a class.
+Third, the file `lib/web.js` (or whatever) must exist, and it must export a class.
 ```
 /**
  * Web extension example